 After a node is enrolled, you can connect to it directly, either to monitor it, or to run commands on it, multiple nodes can be selected.
 Lighthouse allows you to manage all nodes.
-The status and number of all the ports on Lighthouse, which you have permissions to view/edit.
+Nodes displays the status and number of all the ports on Lighthouse, which you have permissions to view/edit.